Everlasting Hope as we move into 2021

 We try and hold 3 or 4 talks a year.
-We have had 2 very successful and interesting evenings so far this year.
-Our next event will be a Supper Talk in November.
+We had 3 very successful and interesting evenings in 2019.
+We are currently looking at dates and speakers for 2020 and will publicise these in due course.

-14th November 2019 – Thursday – Carole Petipher will give a talk around “Monet’s Paradise on Earth”.
-In it she looks at the Artist together with his creation at Giverny which is truly a Garden for all seasons.
+14th November 2019 – Carole Petipher gave a talk around “Monet’s Paradise on Earth”.
+In it she looked at the Artist together with his creation at Giverny which is truly a Garden for all seasons.
 He was to find both inspiration and sanctuary there and today it is one of the most visited gardens in the world.

 18th July 2019 – Jill Eyres gave a talk entitled ‘Life and Death in a Roman Villa – the Hambleden Story‘.
 There have been some amazing discoveries in the Hambleden Valley and Jill spoke about what was happening there in Roman Britain.